I am a writer and lover of nature. My knowledge of gardening is extensive, having used and applied many of the principles I preach.

 Generally, a place away from the house is a good place to put your pile.
 It does off-gas as it is breaking down, so that is something to consider.
 Keeping it away from windows (yours and your neighbors') is a good idea.

-If you decide you want to create a more traditional pile and you have the space, you can also do what I like to call the one-two-three method:
+If you decide you want to create a more traditional pile and you have the space to do so, you can also do what I like to call the one-two-three method:

 - Choose a site where you have the space to create three open-air sections.